 - 1. Switch "Power" to the "ON" position.
 The Power indicator should light. - 2.
-Check to see that no air is escaping from the tank cover.
+Check to see that no air is escaping from either of the tank covers.
 If a leak is discovered, follow the "Stopping-Refilling the Tank" procedure presented later in this section. - 3.
-Adjust the "Powder Flow" knob to "MAX" (fully clockwise). - 4.
-Adjust the "Air Pressure" knob as necessary until the needle on the pressure gage is centered at about 100 psi.
+Adjust the "Powder Flow" knobs to "MAX" (fully clockwise). - 4.
+Adjust the "Air Pressure" knob as necessary until the needle on the pressure gage is centered at about 80 psi.
 Turning the knob clockwise raises the pressure.
 If the needle indicates a higher operating pressure than desired, it will not lower as the knob is turned counterclockwise, until the footswitch is depressed and air is flowing from the handpiece.